Flavor Flav

-After spending several years out of the limelight, he starred in multiple VH1 reality series, including The Surreal Life, Strange Love, and Flavor of Love.
+After spending several years out of the limelight, Flav starred in multiple VH1 reality series, including The Surreal Life, Strange Love, and Flavor of Love.

 Early life and education

-Drayton was born in Roosevelt, New York, and grew up in nearby Freeport, two communities within the Town of Hempstead.
-Drayton is the cousin of former Penn State basketball player Shep Garner, and of Brooklyn MC Timbo King of Royal Fam.
+Drayton was born in Roosevelt, New York and grew up in nearby Freeport, two communities within the Town of Hempstead.
+His father, William Drayton Sr., ran a restaurant, The Soul Diner in Freeport.

+Drayton Jr. is the cousin of former Penn State basketball player Shep Garner, and of Brooklyn MC Timbo King of Royal Fam.
 He is also a cousin of rappers Ol' Dirty Bastard, RZA, and GZA of the Wu-Tang Clan.

-He taught himself piano and began playing at the age of five.
-He sang in the youth choir at his church and mastered the piano, drums and guitar at an early age.
-According to Chuck D, Drayton is proficient in fifteen instruments.
+Drayton began teaching himself piano at the age of five.
+He was an accomplished musician playing piano, drums, and guitar at an early age while singing in the youth choir at his church.
+According to Chuck D, Drayton is proficient in playing fifteen instruments.

 By the time he dropped out of Freeport High School in the 11th grade, he had been in and out of jail for robbery and burglary.

-Drayton attended culinary school in 1978.
-Later he attended Adelphi University on Long Island, where he met Carlton Ridenhour (who later became known as Chuck D).
+He attended culinary school in 1978.
+Later, he went to Adelphi University in Garden City, New York, where he met Carlton Ridenhour (who later became known as Chuck D).
 They first collaborated on Chuck D's hip-hop college radio show, then began rapping together.
 Drayton's stage name Flavor Flav was originally his graffiti tag.

 Career

 Music

-Flavor Flav (often referred to as "Flav") came to prominence as a founding member and hype man of the rap group Public Enemy, which he co-founded in 1985 with Chuck D. A year later, the group released "Public Enemy #1", which brought them to the attention of Def Jam Records executive Rick Rubin.
+Flavor Flav came to prominence as a founding member and hype man of the rap group Public Enemy, which he co-founded in 1985 with Chuck D. A year later, the group released "Public Enemy #1", which brought them to the attention of Def Jam Records executive Rick Rubin.
 Rubin initially did not understand Flav's role in the act and wanted to sign Chuck D as a solo act; however, Chuck D insisted that Flav be signed with them and the two were signed to Def Jam.